usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 - Imports

-    - ``from rclpy.qos import qos_profile_sensor_data``: ROS 2 Quality of Service API.
+    - :inline-python:`from rclpy.qos import qos_profile_sensor_data`: ROS 2 Quality of Service API.
 This is used to set the QoS profile for the floor robot gripper state subscriber.
     - ``from ariac_msgs.msg import BreakBeamStatus as BreakBeamStatusMsg``: ROS message for the break beam status, used to subscribe to the break beam status topic.

 - Class Variables